-Have you ever dreamed of a life of world full-time travel as a family?
+🧞♀️ Have you ever dreamt of a life of world full-time travel as a family?
 Have you ever thought to yourself… “what if we just packed everything up and hit the road?”

 If you have, then you had the exact same thought we did in 2017.
-Now it’s 2021 and we have been on the road for a year… yep we have travelled right through Covid.
-Because not even a world pandemic was going to put this dream to bed!
+After a couple of years planning we spread our wings in 2020... yes we travelled right through Covid.
+Because not even a world pandemic, was going to put this dream to bed!

-So you’ve dreamed up the idea… now where to get started?
+So you’ve dreamt up the idea… now where to get started?
 What a huge undertaking, but where to begin.
 Some of the things you may be wondering about…

 - Where to travel?